SUSE/ansible-suseconnect/README.md

 ### suseconnect_subscriptions

 - **Type**: list
-- **Description**: List of additional modules or products to be registered on the target system.
+- **Description**: List of additional modules or products to be added or removed on the target system.

   Each item is a dictionary containing the following keys:

   - `name`
     - **Type**: string